Site Allocations Plan Preparation and Examination

 Proposed Submission Draft Consultation

-All representations received during this consultation are now publicly available at the Council's Consultation Portal and via the Site Allocations Plan Examination background documents
+All representations received during this consultation are now publicly available via the: Site Allocations Plan Examination background documents

 Emerging Preferred Options consultation

 The Council consulted for 15 weeks on its Emerging Preferred Options for the Site Allocations Plan between October 2015 and February 2016.
 Following an Issues & Options consultation in 2014 the Council assessed 61 sites in the urban area and had identified its emerging preferred options.
 The consultation document invited feedback on how this had been done as well as covering more general aspects of the plan such as the overall level of development.
 The consultation document can be viewed at: Site Allocations Plan: Emerging Preferred Options Consultation (PDF, 6.5MB).

 Appendix E of the consultation document (PDF, 243KB) summarises the results of the assessment process.

 The Employment Land Study referred to in the consultation document and assessments is available to view separately on our evidence base webpage.

 Issues & Options consultation